FelixBole/FelixBole/README.md

 ### Sound & Music

-Most of my life's experience evolves around sound and music.
+A lot of my life's experience evolves around sound and music.
 I've been a musician since I was 2 years old and have been making music ever since.

 My initial studies were at EICAR, a cinema school.
 I graduated a Bachelor in Sound and have been continuing to make music, sound, sound engineering and sound recording as a freelancer ever since.